danushkabandara/mobilephonedetector/README.md

 ![X and Y coordinates of mobile phone](https://github.com/danushkabandara/mobilephonedetector/blob/master/Capture.PNG)

 ## Getting started
-Clone the repository and run find_phone.py file.
+Download the repository and run find_phone.py file.
 Install any prerequisites it asks for.
 I have included the compiles darknet library which might not work on your machine.
 In that case you should make your own libdarknet.so using the darnet repository.

 I have used the darknet libraray to achieve object detection since it gives much better accuracy than training on the provided images in the data folder.